OpenDroneMap/ODM/contrib/pc2dem/README.md

 # Point Cloud To DEM

-Convert point clouds (LAS, LAZ, PLY, and any other format compatible with [PDAL](https://pdal.io/stages/readers.html) to GeoTIFF elevation models using ODM's open source algorithms.
+Convert point clouds (LAS, LAZ, PLY, and any other format compatible with [PDAL](https://pdal.io/stages/readers.html) to GeoTIFF elevation models.

 ![image](https://user-images.githubusercontent.com/1951843/112354653-492a5100-8ca3-11eb-9f21-4dda4cae976f.png)

-This tool includes method to perform efficient and scalable gapfill interpolation and is the same method used by ODM's processing pipeline.
+This tool includes methods to perform efficient and scalable gapfill interpolation and is the same method used by ODM's processing pipeline.
 It is offered here as a standalone module for processing individual point clouds.

 ## Usage